isabella232/ads-infra-kontrol/README.md

 and persistence and will allow you to run code whenever a change occurs within the a set of monitored pods.

-It also offers a simple command-line tool to run a finite state machine that is controlled via a local unix socket.
-This machine can be used to script the lifecycle of whatever process is managed by Kontrol.
+It also offers the *Automaton* command-line tool to run a finite state machine that is controlled via a local unix socket.
+This machine can be used to script the lifecycle of whatever process is managed by *Kontrol*.

 ### Building the image